getzola/zola/docs/content/documentation/getting-started/configuration.md

 # The site theme to use.
 theme = ""

+# For overriding the default output directory `public`, set it to another value (e.g.: "docs")
+output_dir = "public"

+# When set to "true", the Sass files in the `sass` directory in the site root are compiled.
+# Sass files in theme directories are always compiled.
+compile_sass = false

+# When set to "true", the generated HTML files are minified.
+minify_html = false

+# A list of glob patterns specifying asset files to ignore when the content
+# directory is processed.
+Defaults to none, which means that all asset files are
+# copied over to the `public` directory.
+# Example:
+#     ignored_content = ["*.{graphml,xlsx}", "temp.*"]
+ignored_content = []

 # When set to "true", a feed is automatically generated.
 generate_feed = false